 The Gallup results showed that most employees prefer to work in an agile environment.
 Companies that adopt this model tend to act quicker and are more open to new ideas, hence increase job satisfaction.
 They're also more willing to embrace trending issues and technologies.

 The only problem?
 Companies still struggle to adapt to this new model.
 To begin your transformation and start retaining your employees, there are a few steps you can put into place.

 - How often do you let your team members know how they're doing?

 - When do you discuss what they're excelling and the areas in which they can improve?

 Don't leave these questions for the exit interview.

 If you're only sharing these insights at a quarterly discussion or annual review, you're leaving your teams in the dark for far too long.
 It won't take long before your employee retention rate begins to suffer.

 Why?
 Your workers can't improve, sharpen their skills or correct an inefficiency that they don't know about.

-Instead, strive to give more frequent feedback.
+Instead, strive to give more frequent feedback and therefore increase professional development.
 You don't have to have one-on-one meetings every day, but make it a point to communicate on a regular basis.
 Employee retention levels will improve as they become better aware of what you need.

-Once you onboard employees and get them set up in their respective roles, be willing to take a step back and let them take the reins.
+Once you you onboard employees and get them set up in their respective roles with the help of an onboarding checklist, be willing to take a step back and let them take the reins.